 During World War II, the Nazis intended to use the cellars as hangars for building airplanes.
 However, the high humidity led to the abandonment of the plans.

-On May 8, 1945, Retz saw a peaceful transfer of control to the Russians, marking the final day of World War II.
-The establishment of the military cemetery near Calvary in 1979 commemorates approximately 1000 individuals from the Weinviertel region.
+On May 8, 1945, Retz witnessed a peaceful transfer of control to the Russians, marking the final day of World War II.
+Soon after, the town experienced a period of rebuilding and reflection.
+In 1979, the military cemetery near Calvary was established to honor those who were lost.
+This cemetery, which commemorates approximately 1000 individuals from the Weinviertel region, serves as a lasting reminder of the impact of the war.
+Additionally, the location symbolizes the region’s efforts to preserve its history.

 Support